-The Orioles and right-hander Shane Baz are finalizing a five-year, $68MM extension, reports Jeff Passan of ESPN.
-The Cornerstone Baseball Group client was previously slated to reach free agency after the 2028 season and had agreed to a $3.5MM salary for 2026.
-Passan says in a follow-up tweet the deal buys out his three arb years and two free agent years, so it appears this will overwrite his 2026 salary in some way.
-If that proves to be the case, this deal would pay him $64.5MM in new money over four added years.
+The Orioles announced that they have signed right-hander Shane Baz to a five-year deal covering the 2026 to 2030 seasons.
+The Cornerstone Baseball Group client will reportedly be paid $68MM in that span.
+He was previously slated to reach free agency after the 2028 season and had agreed to a $3.5MM salary for 2026.
+This deal adds four more guaranteed years for $64.5MM in new money.
 MLBTR has learned that Baz will get a $4MM signing bonus and $1MM salary in 2026, followed by salaries of $7MM, $10MM, $21MM and $25MM in the next four years.

 The Pirates took Baz with the 12th overall pick back in 2017.
 Before reaching the majors, he was flipped to the Rays in the 2018 Chris Archer trade.
 Baz debuted with the Rays late in 2021, making three starts.
 In the minors that year, he posted a 2.06 earned run average while striking out 37.9% of opponents and limiting walks to a 4.4% clip.

 Going into 2022, he was considered one of the top pitching prospects in the sport but he required arthroscopic elbow surgery in April of that year.
-He came back later that year and made a few more starts but then elbow issues popped up again.
-He underwent Tommy John surgery in September of that year and missed the entire 2023 season.
+He came back later that season and made a few more starts but then elbow issues popped up again.
+He underwent Tommy John surgery in September and missed the entire 2023 season.

 He was still rehabbing at the beginning of 2024 but eventually got back on the mound and showed some promise.
 He made 14 starts for the Rays that year with a 3.06 ERA, though his 21.6% strikeout rate and 8.5% walk rate were both around average.
 Going into 2025, Baz was finally healthy after many years of elbow issues, which had limited him to 119 2/3 career innings.
 He made 31 starts and logged 166 1/3 innings in 2025.
 Unfortunately, the overall results weren’t good.
 As mentioned, Baz had a 4.87 ERA on the year.